zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

   - /about.html
 ---

 I will join the ECE Department of Hong Kong University of Science and Technology (HKUST) as an Assistant Professor in early 2022.
 I received my Ph.D. degree from ECE Department of Duke University, advised by [Prof. Yiran Chen](https://ece.duke.edu/faculty/yiran-chen) and [Prof. Hai (Helen) Li](https://ece.duke.edu/faculty/hai-helen-li).
 My research interests include electronic design automation, VLSI design, machine learning, and computer architecture.
 I am especially professional in machine learning in design automation.
+I am the receip

-Student recruitment
+Ph.D. student recruitment
 ======
 I am now eagerly looking for motivated students to join my lab as Ph.D. students in HKUST.
 Do not hesitate to [email](zhiyao.xie@duke.edu) me (zhiyao.xie@duke.edu) if you are interested.

-It is preferred if the student has strong background on any of these fields: VLSI design, computer engineering, machine learning, algorithm design, applied math, programming, etc. As long as you are diligent and intelligent, you are welcomed to contact me.
+It is preferred if the application has strong background on any of these fields: VLSI design, computer engineering, machine learning, algorithm design, applied math, programming, etc. Also, I do realize this is not common for undergraduate studetns.
+As long as you are diligent and intelligent, you are welcomed to contact me.

 Basic Information about the Ph.D. program: The program duration is 3-4 years, depending on whether the student holds a master's degree.
 The monthly salary of Ph.D.
 HKUST ranked No.34 in QS World University Rankings 2022.
 The monthly salary of Ph.D. students is HKD 15,000-20,000.
 Learn more about the program at this [link](https://prog-crs.ust.hk/pgprog/2022-23/mphil-phd-ece).